-Each of George W. Bickerstaff, III, Mark A. DiPaolo, Esq., Jules Haimovitz, and Sarah J. Schlesinger, M.D. served on the Compensation Committee during all or a portion of 2020.
-None of the members of the Compensation Committee during 2020 were at any time during the 2020 fiscal year (or at any other time) an officer or employee of the Company.
+Each of George W. Bickerstaff, III, Jules Haimovitz, and Sarah J. Schlesinger, M.D. served on the Compensation Committee during all of 2021.
+None of the members of the Compensation Committee during 2021 were at any time during the 2021 fiscal year (or at any other time) an officer or employee of the Company.
 None of our executive officers serve as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our Board of Directors or our Compensation Committee.